Trump's D.C. trial should not take place until April 2026, his lawyers argue

 The former president's attorneys argue in part that the "enormity" of the evidence provided by the government — which they say includes 11.5 million pages of documents and could grow as the investigation is ongoing — and "conflicts" in Trump's legal schedule pose challenges to the government's proposal.

-Further, the attorneys argue the complexity of the case warrants the length of the case, which they say is the "median" duration of cases that deal with a certain statute with which he is charged.
+Further, the attorneys argue the complexity of the case warrants the lengthy pretrial period, which they say is the "median" duration of cases in which defrauding the United States is charged.

 "No major party presidential candidate has ever been charged while in the middle of a campaign — and certainly not by a Justice Department serving his opponent.
 These and numerous other issues will be questions of first impression, requiring significant time for the parties to consider and brief, and for the Court to resolve," the filing says.